JoergR75/-therock-7.13-pytorch-docker-cdna-rdna-automated-deployment-preview/README.md

 What it does:

 - Shows the CPU and installed memory
-- Prints the ROCm, PyTorch and Transformers version.
+- Prints the TheRock, PyTorch and Transformers version.
-- Checks if ROCm is available and how many GPUs are detected.
+- Checks if TheRock is available and how many GPUs are detected.
 - Displays the name of the first GPU (if available).
 - Creates two random 3×3 tensors directly on the GPU (if available).
 - Performs a simple tensor addition operation on the GPU.